Sialitech/label-siali/docs/source/guide/setup_project.md

 ## Create a project

 When you're creating a project, you can save your progress at any time.
 You don't need to import your data and set up the labeling interface all at the same time, but you can.
-1. In the Label Studio UI, click **Create Project**.
+1. In the Siali Label UI, click **Create Project**.
 2. Type a project name and a description.
 If you want, choose a color for your project.
-3. If you're ready to import your data, click **Data Import** and import data from the Label Studio UI.
-For details about import formats and data types, see [Get data into Label Studio](tasks.html).
+3. If you're ready to import your data, click **Data Import** and import data from the Siali Label UI.
+For details about import formats and data types, see [Get data into Siali Label](tasks.html).
 4. If you're ready to set up the labeling interface, click **Labeling Setup** and choose a template or create a custom configuration for labeling.
 See [Set up the labeling interface for your project](setup.html).
 5. When you're done, click **Save** to save your project.

 You can also create a project from a template by clicking **Use Template**.
 See more about [project templates](#Create-a-project-template).

-After you save a project, any other collaborator with access to the Label Studio instance can view your project, perform labeling, and make changes.
-To use role-based access control, you need to use Label Studio Enterprise Edition.
+After you save a project, any other collaborator with access to the Siali Label instance can view your project, perform labeling, and make changes.
+To use role-based access control, you need to use Siali Label Enterprise Edition.

 ## Set up annotation settings for your project